onflow/hybrid-custody-scaffold/README.md

 Let's check out a ***progressive onboarding*** flow.

 What is ***progressive onboarding***?
-It's the process of onboarding a new-to-Web3 user on to your application, abstracting away onchain interactions, and on through to Hybrid Custody once they link their accounts
+It's the process of onboarding a new-to-Web3 user on to your application, abstracting away onchain interactions, and on through to Hybrid Custody once they link their accounts.

 > :information_source: Make sure that you've performed the steps above and your emulator is running with contracts deployed.